 When compiling your list of recipients, think about how people have helped out during this time.
 Here are some common reasons to send people thank you notes for a funeral:

 Composing a list of those you want to send thank you notes to is a great first step.
 Once that’s accomplished, here are some tips to make the process as stress-free as possible:

+Writing a funeral thank-you note is extremely different from writing a card “with love” or writing a birthday card for an employee.
 Writing a thank you note for a card, gift, or act of service that was intended specifically to show support, or help with the grieving process is similar to writing one related to the funeral itself.
 The main difference here is that with a sympathy note you can leave out referencing the actual funeral service.
 Being specific is best when writing these, but a sincere general declaration of gratitude is totally acceptable as well.